PMOz-tech/ChatAI/README.md

 ChatAI is an ASP.NET Core 10 Web API that exposes a chat AI endpoint.
 It abstracts over multiple AI providers (Anthropic Claude, OpenAI GPT) through a single interface, with full streaming support, structured logging, and automatic resilience built in.

+It also implements function calling using SQLite.
+To read more on function calling --> functioncalling.md

 ---

 ## Architecture